patel643/RedLine/README.md

 relied on external code, expertise, or anything else, please disclose that here:**

-*(We face some issue with deployed expo connecting to heroku,As in Allergens tab doesnot load when deployed, but works well from heroku local.
+*(We face some issue with deployed expo connecting to heroku; Allergens tab doesnot load when deployed, but works well from heroku local.
 Attached screenshots.)
+*As a workaround, we made all allergens checked for a newly created user user., so you can try the app without allergens page.